Ningning-HOU/homepage/_pages/about.md

   - /about.html
 ---

 My name is Hou Ningning (侯宁宁).
-I am a Lecturer at Macquarie University(Sydney,Australia).
+I am a Lecturer at Macquarie University(Sydney, Australia).
 Before joining Macquarie University, I worked as a Postdoctoral Fellow at The Hong Kong Polytechnic University (PolyU).
 I obtained my Ph.D. degree in 2021 from PolyU under the supervision of [Prof. Yuanqing Zheng](https://www4.comp.polyu.edu.hk/~csyqzheng/).
 Prior to this, I received my B.Eng. degree from Beijing University of Posts and Telecommunications (BUPT) in 2017. <br/>
 Feel free to contact me at [ningning.hou@mq.edu.au].